Skip to content

 ]

-Vitest will consider every folder in packages as a separate project even if it doesn't have a config file inside.
+Vitest will treat every folder in packages as a separate project even if it doesn't have a config file inside.
 Since Vitest 2.1, if this glob pattern matches any file it will be considered a Vitest config even if it doesn't have a vitest in its name.

 WARNING